Kingdown School aims to build on the knowledge, understanding and skills that students have developed in their primary school. Our aim is to develop

 Students study the following subjects at Key Stage 3:

 There are approximately 300 students in Year 7.
-Students will be placed into one of five Houses – Lords, Millennium, Twickenham, Wembley and Wimbledon.
+Students will be placed into one of six Houses – Lords, Millennium, Silverstone, Twickenham, Wembley and Wimbledon.
 Within each House there are fourteen tutor groups.
 Between four and six Year 7 students will be allocated to each group.
 Students who have older brothers and sisters at Kingdown School will be placed in the same House.